suhovius/KubeCake/README.md

 Also admin panel allows `super_admin` users to see the rSwag API documentation (INFO: currenlty empty) and to monitor the state of the sidekiq bacground jobs and scheduled jobs at the 'Settings' menu section.
 Super admin users also can be managed there.

-Observed github repository pull requests must trigger the webhooks, which schedule background job that performs pull request code review with Ollama prompts and adds comments to the pull request.
+Observed github repository pull requests must trigger the webhooks, which schedule background job that performs pull request code reivew with Ollama prompts and adds comments to the pull request.

-Prompt templates should be able to be configured/assigned per each prevously synched repo by Super Admin.
-Also multipe prompts and their execution order should be able to managed.
-So there must be manageable collection of diffrent prompts and ability to assign and arrange their order per each project.
+Prompt templates can be configured/assigned per each previously synched repo by Super Admin.
+Also multiple prompts and their execution order can be managed too.
+Admin Panel contains manageable collection of diffrent prompts and allows to assign and arrange their order per each project.

-Also Admin Panel should show all the synched Github Repositories and Accounts data.
+Also Admin Panel displays all the synched Github Repositories, Accounts and App Installations data.

-#### *NOTE: Currently Admin Panel is just a template.
-View synched Accounts, Repositories and Prompts per Repo editing feature will be available before Hackathon project demonstration.
-Currently it uses hardcoded prompt template.*
+#### Admin Panel Features
+- Dashboard with stats
+- AI Code Review Prompts Editing Demo and Reviewing Demo
+- Sidekiq Background Jobs Admin Panel
+- Github Repositories, App Installations and Accounts Management
+- Super Admins Management
+- Incomplete functionality of Organisations and Organisation Admins.

 `Organization` (*INFO: Organizations and organization admins are currently out of scope*) presents business concept of some kind of corporate client of this admin panel.
-Organization has such related entites like: Github App configs, and authorized attached github repositories.
+Organization will have such related entites like: Github App configs, and authorized attached github repositories.
+So, it shoudld allow Organizations to have multiple Github App credentials and also to create sync App configs from admin UI via API automatically.

+#### Organizations features are for the future releases.

 ## Purpose